 The gfe approach is the easiest, healthiest, and least expensive way to live gluten free.

 This pie contains only five ingredients.
 Two are “real food” ingredients—egg yolks and fresh lemon juice—that are naturally gluten free.
 Two of the other ingredients are mainstream ready-made products—sweetened condensed milk and cream cheese—that happen to be gluten free.
 The last ingredient is a gluten-free specialty item—gluten-free flour mix—but only a tablespoon of the ingredient is required and you could probably get away without it, but I liked the firmer texture that the added flour mix gave to this pie.

-Crustless and flourless recipes are the focus of my gfe baking recipes, because they can made with very little or no gluten-free specialty ingredients.
+Crustless and flourless recipes are the focus of my gfe baking recipes because they can be made with very little or no gluten-free specialty ingredients.
 Plus, without a crust (or without flour), you really do enjoy much more of the essential flavors of the recipe’s ingredients.

 But picture perfect or not, I have to share this recipe now because I won’t be making it again for a good while.
 Mr. GFE and I are committed to not eating sweets that often and I don’t have folks to share treats with since I retired from my office job and my support group.
 So waiting for a great photo of this recipe would be a very long wait and I am certain that you need this recipe now!

-This crustless pie delivers a delightful combination of lemon and cheesecake with only five ingredients.
+This crustless, gluten-free Lemon Cheesecake Pie delivers a delightful combination of lemon and cheesecake with only five ingredients.